-Runway Protection Zone

-FAA AC 150/5190-4B provides guidance regarding RPZs and incompatible land uses.
-The AC directs airport sponsors to evaluate any planned changes to RPZs that will introduce or increase the occurrence of incompatible land uses within the RPZ.5 FAA AC 150/5300-13B (Appendix I, Section 3) also provides current FAA guidance on permissible land uses within the limits of RPZs.
+Runway Protection Zone The FAA provides interim guidance regarding RPZs and incompatible land uses with a particular focus on roads located within RPZs.
+This guidance directs airport sponsors to evaluate any planned changes to existing RPZs that introduce or increase the presence of roads within the RPZ.5 FAA AC 150/5300-13B (Appendix I, Section 3) also provides current FAA guidance on permissible land uses within the limits of RPZs.